jtkovacs/jtkovacs.github.io/refs/notes/bi.md

 - Reduced warranty expense
 - Improved quality (identifying and prioritizing issues faster)
 - Combines data, enabling construction of a more accurate and comprehensive picture of the organization

-### Common problems with DW initiatives

-Per Sharda et al. (2014, pp. 73-74):

-- "Starting with the wrong sponsorship chain
-    - _... or offending sponsors by implying deficiencies in their decision-making_
-- Setting expectations that you cannot meet
-- Loading the warehouse with information just because it is available
-- Believing that data warehouse database design is the same as transactional database design
-- Choosing a data warehouse manager who is technology oriented rather than user oriented
-- Focusing on traditional internal record-oriented data and ignoring the value of external data and of text, images, and, perhaps, sound and video
-- Delivering data with overlapping and confusing definitions
-- Believing promises of performance, capacity, and scalability [w/r/t BI software purchases]
-- Believing that your problems are over when the data warehouse is up and running
-- Focusing on ad hoc data mining and periodic reporting instead of alerts"

 ### Dimensional modeling